lee00777/movieChart/README.md

 Users can check a list of the current popular movies on TMDB.
 This list updates daily.

 ## To start with
-Type below commands
+Please type following command in order:
 - npm install
 - npm start